msimchowitz/msimchowitz.github.io/_pages/about.md

 ## News

-I'll be joining the [Machine Learning Department](https://ml.cmu.edu) at Carnegie Mellon University, beginning in January 2025!
-And, accordingly, <span style="color:#C41230">**I am  actively recruiting students applying for PhD programs this year to begin in Fall of 2025!**</span> See below for my own research interests, and for what I'm looking for in prospective students.
+I just joined the [Machine Learning Department](https://ml.cmu.edu) at Carnegie Mellon University in January 2025!
+See below for my own research interests, and for what I'm looking for in prospective students.

 ## Research Interests